Money Coaching and Advising for Movement Donors

 What would it be like to have a transformed relationship to money?

-Rooted in my 25+ years in social movement, I offer coaching, training, political education and structured support around class, race, gender, and the power dynamics in philanthropy in order to transform your relationship to money and giving.
-I think of my approach to money coaching and advising as a braid made up of four strands–my activism rooted in frontline struggles, my previous work as a somatically-oriented psychotherapist, a grounding in mindfulness meditation and Buddhist psychology, and my experience in philanthropy.
+I think of my approach to money coaching and advising as a braid made up of four strands–my previous work as a somatically-oriented psychotherapist, a grounding in mindfulness meditation and Buddhist psychology, my activism rooted in frontline struggles, and my connections to philanthropy.

-I am a former Gestalt psychotherapist and a graduate of the 4 year Training Program at the Gestalt Institute of Toronto, where I was supervised by the late Joanne Greenham.
-Gestalt psychotherapy taught me how to get to the heart of a problem with clarity and make real, lasting change.
-Gestalt work is rooted in the body, so our sessions zing with the fullness of being alive, in the moment and in the body.
+I am a former Gestalt psychotherapist and a graduate of the 4 year Psychotherapy Training Program at the Gestalt Institute of Toronto, where I was supervised by the late Joanne Greenham.
+My training was rigorous—it taught me how to get radically present with another, get to the heart of a problem with clarity and make real, lasting change.
+Gestalt work is rooted in the body and one of the key influences on modern somatics.

-“Money work” often raises spiritual questions around our inherent worth, meaning and the uncertainty of the future.
-I have found my training in a range of meditation practices and Buddhist philosophies (from teachers in the US, Canada and Australia) helpful in facing existential questions with compassion and wisdom.
+Money work often raises existential questions around the deep uncertainty of our times (“how much is enough?”) our inherent worth (“am I enough?”) and purpose.
+I have found my training in a range of meditation practices and Buddhist philosophies (from teachers in the US, Canada and Australia) helpful in facing spiritual questions with compassion and wisdom.
 I’m currently training in clinical Buddhist psychology with Spirit Rock Meditation Center in California.

 Whether stewarding generational wealth, navigating conflicts surrounding money, or designing giving strategies for family foundations committed to aligning their wealth with justice, I focus on authentic, brave and accountable ways of relating to money, self, and others.
-This work is about so much more than finances.
-And yes, it can be joyful too.

 ”Chanelle brings a rare depth of presence shaped by her vast experience and nuanced understanding of money, power, and philanthropy.
 She shows up with remarkable capacity and range.
 I have rarely encountered this level of presence in a coach.
 Her listening is superb, but what truly sets her apart is her ability to follow the deeper threads—guiding reflection toward genuine awareness.
 Her inquiries pierce directly to the heart of the matter with both efficiency and care.
 I have never felt judged in our work together; instead, I feel deeply met.
 I am consistently surprised by the depth and curiosity of our sessions, paired with a practical, evidence-based approach to goal setting.
 Chanelle skillfully moves me away from overthinking and toward my inner knowing—my embodied wisdom.
 She is fearless in entering territory around power, blocks, and limits, while creating a safe, non-judgmental space for me to open to these parts of myself.
 There is always concrete homework, and I am an active participant in the process.
 Working with Chanelle has supported me in moving toward greater clarity, agency, and trust in my own relationship with money.
 I recommend Chanelle wholeheartedly to anyone seeking depth, integrity and real change in their relationship with money.”